Johann Georg Wagler: Contributions

-Some of Johann Georg Wagler's works in the 1800s remains an interesting topic of discussion today among scientists within the fields of ontology and herpetology.
-The Curl-crested Aracari Pteroglossus beauharnaesii Wagler, 1832 is one of the most scientifically significant species in the family Ramphastidae (Costa, Pacheco & Silveira, 2017).
+Some of Wagler's works in the 1800s remains an interesting topic of discussion today among scientists within the fields of ontology and herpetology.
+The Curl-crested Aracari Pteroglossus beauharnaisii Wagler, 1832 is one of the most scientifically significant species in the family Ramphastidae (Costa, Pacheco & Silveira, 2017).
 Among its distinctive characteristics, its modified curly, shiny black crown feathers are one-of-a-kind in the family and are altered to an extent not similar in any other living bird species.
 The crown feathers, accompanied with the distinctive white throat, were considered enough in the past to include the species in the monotypic genus Beauharnaisius Bonaparte; nevertheless, molecular research have pointed out that it is embedded within the genus Pteroglossus Illiger, sister to P. bitorquatus.
-It is a southern Amazonian species, showing up around the lowlands area of northern Peru, north and central Bolivia and western and central Amazonian Brazil.The correct publication date of the species’ description and the species’ epithet spelling have been matter of a recent controversy.
+It is a southern Amazonian species, showing up around the lowlands area of northern Peru, north and central Bolivia and western and central Amazonian Brazil.
+The correct publication date of the species’ description and the species’ epithet spelling have been matter of a recent controversy.

-Some argued that Pteroglossus beauharnaesii, treated in scientific literature as originally published by Johann Georg Wagler in Isis in 1832, was published earlier as Pteroglossus beauharnaisii by Wagler in 2831 in a daily Munich newspaper, Das Ausland, on 28 April 1831.
+Some argued that Pteroglossus beauharnaesii, treated in scientific literature as originally published by Wagler in Isis in 1832, was published earlier as Pteroglossus beauharnaisii by Wagler in 1831 in a daily Munich newspaper, Das Ausland, on 28 April 1831.
 Hence, beauharnaesii might be regarded as an incorrect subsequent spelling of beauharnaisii.
 However, others go against that reasoning, claiming that regardless being either an incorrect subsequent spelling of Pteroglossus beauharnaisii Wagler, 1831, or a universally used junior synonym, the name Pteroglossus beauharnaesii Wagler, 1832 need to be preserved as the valid name for the species according to Articles 23.9 and 33.3.1 of the International Code of Zoological Nomenclature (1999).
 Pteroglossus beauharnaesii was described by Wagler in honor of Prince August Karl Eugen Napoleon Beauharnais (1810–1835), Duke of Leuchtenberg.

-In the original description, Johann Georg Wagler presented the type locality only as “Brasilia, prov.
-Pará”; and in Wagler's earlier work in 1831, he mentioned that Pteroglossus beauharnaesii was “collected in Pará” (“bei Para erlegten”), or “in vicinity of Para”.
-The holotype's label shows only “Pará” as locality.
+In the original description, Wagler presented the type locality only as "Brasilia, prov.
+Pará"; and in Wagler's earlier work in 1831, he mentioned that Pteroglossus beauharnaesii was "collected in Pará" ("bei Para erlegten"), or "in vicinity of Para".
+The holotype's label shows only "Pará" as locality.
 The specimen that Wagler based the description of P. beauharnaesii was possibly obtained by L. Riedel in 1829 on the Rio Madeira, and thus the locality presented by Wagler was imprecise, yet also not incorrect.
-In fact, until 1889 most of the Brazilian Amazon region was occupied by the enormous “Province Grão-Pará", commonly referred to only as "Pará".
-In addition, the type locality given by Wagler possibly indicated the place from where the material collected in Amazonia during the Langsdorff expedition was shipped, the current city of Belém, which was formerly known as “Pará”, capital of the homonymous province.
+In fact, until 1889 most of the Brazilian Amazon region was occupied by the enormous "Province Grão-Pará", commonly referred to only as "Pará".
+In addition, the type locality given by Wagler possibly indicated the place from where the material collected in Amazonia during the Langsdorff expedition was shipped, the current city of Belém, which was formerly known as "Pará", capital of the homonymous province.

-During the life span of only thirty-two years, Johann Georg Wagler had managed to bring forth many important contributions and discoveries to the scientific community that stands valid and uncontested until nowadays.